hclbaur/sda-core/docs/TUTORIAL.md

 ### Content

-Simple content is *always* enclosed in double quotes.
+A value is *always* enclosed in double quotes.
 Unlike some other data formats (for example JSON) SDA is not strongly typed.
 Everything is essentially a `string`.
 In other words, the following examples are all *invalid* in SDA:

 	age 54
 	birthday 1968-02-28